janjelinek/elm-ie-issue/Readme.md

 # elm-ie-issue
 Just code to help replicate issue with Internet explorer

-Trying to create minimal app with specific issue on Internet Explorer 11/10 and Edge.
+Trying to create minimal app with specific issue on Internet Explorer 11/10.
 It happens when some submodule returns `Html.text ""` and it's mapped to specific Msg in parent module.
 When this submodule state is changed and `Html.text ""` is replaced by some other stuff with Events, those Events are not propagated to parent module.
 In source code of Elm is missing info about mapped Msg.